sj14/epoch/README.md

 ### Precompiled Binaries

 Binaries are available for all major platforms.
 See the [releases](https://github.com/sj14/epoch/releases) page.
+Usually, `epoch` uses the timezone data from the operating system.
+When the operating system has no timezone data installed, you can use the 'full' binaries which have this information embedded.

 ### Homebrew